What to do and not to do of dishwasher installation: your full guide

 What can I do to determine if my dishwasher’s plumbing system is installed correctly?

-What are the common problems that can arise with the plumbing of dishwashers?
+What are the most common issues that can arise with dishwasher plumbing?

-The most frequent issues that occur with dishwasher plumbing include blockages, leaks and low pressure.
+The most frequent issues that be encountered with dishwasher plumbing are blockages, leaks and low pressure.